-Data warehouses help you run logical queries, build accurate forecasting models, and identify impactful trends throughout your organization.
+Data warehouses help you run logical queries, build accurate forecasting models, improve real-time data analysis, and identify trends impacting your organization.

 Table of Contents

 A data warehouse is a centralized repository where an organization can store substantial amounts of data from multiple source systems and locations.
 These sources and locations include:

 - Customer relationship management (CRM) systems

 - Enterprise resource planning (ERP) systems

 Essentially, data warehouses house all the essential data businesses need to run analyses and collect the valuable business insights reflected in that data.
 The data warehouse is the ultimate destination supporting business intelligence (BI) activities such as identifying trends and making smarter organizational decisions.

 Some of the top benefits of a data warehouse include:

 - Consistency: Data warehouses compile data from multiple sources and clean it, creating consistency among all data.